cometbft/cometbft/docs/tendermint-core/metrics.md

 # Metrics

-Tendermint can report and serve the Prometheus metrics, which in their turn can be consumed by Prometheus collector(s).
+CometBFT can report and serve the Prometheus metrics, which in their turn can be consumed by Prometheus collector(s).

 This functionality is disabled by default.